agacem/ansible-multiple-environements/README.md

 # ansible-multiple-environements
-# At first we need a clean un simple directory hierarchy
+# At first we need a clean and simple directory hierarchy
 # /etc/ansible/
 			|- ENV
 				|- dev